 Building Family Capacity and EL Family Capacity (Actions 4.1 and 4.5): These actions will be combined to provide an integrated effort of building family capacity at both the district and site level.
 Specific workshops for English Learner families will be offered that include math and literacy support, reclassification, language acquisition, and resources.
 Our English Learner proficiency has been on an upward trend in the English Learner Progress Indicator (ELPI) with 50.5% making progress towards English Proficiency compared to 40.3% in 2019.
+Action 4.1 in the 24-25 LCAP.

-Annual Leadership Conference and MTSS Family and Community Engagement (Actions 4.2 and 4.6): The Annual Leadership Conference was an isolated event and the Family and Community engagement action will include more than a yearly Annual Parent Leadership Conference.
+Annual Leadership Conference and MTSS Family and Community Engagement (Actions 4.2 and 4.6): The Annual Leadership Conference was an isolated event and the Family and Community engagement action will include more than a yearly Annual Parent Leadership

+Conference.
 The opportunities for our families and community to engaged have expanded to include capacity building, workshops, and cultural community building events to create connections, collaboration, and engagement in learning.
 By combining these actions, a more holistic focus on parent and community partnerships will be built.
+Action 4.2 in the 24-25 LCAP.